Maroon 5: Musical style and influences

+In an interview with Variety in November 2018, the frontman of the band, Adam Levine, when asked if the band is pop, rock or urban, said, "Something unique to this band is that we have always looked to hip-hop, R&B, all rhythmic forms of music, from back when we were writing our first album to now.
+Rock music is nowhere, really.
+I don't know where it is.
+If it's around, no one's invited me to the party.
+All of the innovation and the incredible things happening in music are in hip-hop".

 Adam Levine cited Britpop band Oasis as "one of the best bands ever" and said "We love Oasis".
-The band has cited Michael Jackson, The Beatles, The Police, Justin Timberlake, Stevie Wonder, the Bee Gees, Tonic, Prince, Tupac Shakur and Marvin Gaye as influences.
+The band has cited Michael Jackson, the Beatles, The Police, Justin Timberlake, Stevie Wonder, the Bee Gees, Tonic, Prince, Tupac Shakur and Marvin Gaye as influences.
 Levine has also cited Billy Joel as an influence.
 Furthermore, guitarist James Valentine said he was influenced by guitarists like Pat Metheny, Bill Frisell and John Scofield, as well as the rock band Queens of the Stone Age.
 The band's songs tend to be very guitar-heavy, often accompanied by piano or synthesizer.
 The theme in most of their songs is love, frequently lost love; songs like "This Love", "Makes Me Wonder" and "Misery" have a very cynical tone, often expressing dissatisfaction with a relationship, while their more heartfelt and emotional songs such as "She Will Be Loved" and "Never Gonna Leave This Bed" express a longing for a romantic relationship.
 "Makes Me Wonder" has a secondary theme, in which Levine expresses his disillusionment and frustration with the state of American politics and the Iraq War.

 The band's style changes from album to album.
 Songs About Jane consists of songs about Levine's ex-girlfriend Jane Herman.
 On It Won't Be Soon Before Long the songs are less personal and are more electric with more use of synthesizers, creating a retro feel.
 Hands All Over continues the band's lost love theme, along with songs about infatuation and was re-released in 2011, with the hit single "Moves like Jagger", an electropop song which represents a drastic change in the band's sound, with more of a dance feel to it.
 "It was one of those songs that was definitely a risk", Levine said.
 "It's a bold statement.
 We've never really released a song like that.
 But it's exciting to do something different, do something new.
 I'm just glad that everyone likes it."
 James Valentine called Overexposed "our most 'pop' record ever and we weren't shy about really going for it".
 They have also experimented with new wave and disco on several albums.